MaximilianLoessl/data_analysis/readme.md

 # Analysis

-The files for further analysis are taken from the files folder, where they were saved either by preprocessing using [file_prep.R](file_prep.R), or manually.
+The dataframes for further analysis are taken from the files folder, where they were saved either by preprocessing using [file_prep.R](file_prep.R), or manually.

 The dataframes should be saved as healthy_frame.csv and patient_frame.csv and look like this: